gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.8.0 / 12.04.2018 =
  * Add of ability to remove the escaping of HTML for the formulas results
- * Update of way of parsing table formulas on frontend
+ * Update of the way of parsing table formulas on the frontend
  * Fix of applying text wrapping for cells during table export
  * Fix of applying underline text style for cells during table export
- * Fixed auto width + scroll in frontend
+ * Fixed auto width + scroll in the frontend
  * Fixed the grid offset of the table for Fixed Header
  * Fixed the grid offset of the table for Fixed Footer
  * Fix of applying underline text style for cells during table import
  * Fix of applying text wrapping for cells during table import
- * Fixed parameter "Save Frontend Fields", when save empty values
+ * Fixed parameter "Save Frontend Fields", when saving empty values
  * Fixed bug with "Save Frontend Fields" param and exporting changed data
  * Fixed Export to XSL and XSLX for invisible cells
  * Added hidden rows and hidden columns for Excel import